-Employees need to know that the ransomware attack has occurred.
+Employees need to know the ransomware attack has occurred.
 If a phishing attack was involved, cybercriminals will send the same message to as many employees as possible.
 By contacting employees, the organization can limit the number of devices used by the cybercriminals.

-Cybercriminals will also try to target backups because organizations can limit the ransomware attacks impact if they can rapidly restore their systems using a recent image.
+Cybercriminals will try to target backups because organizations can limit the ransomware attacks impact if they can rapidly restore their systems using a recent image.

 Turn off automated maintenance

 Digital forensics is part of tracing the attack and documenting the recovery process.
 Turning off automated maintenance helps protect important information that may be needed during the investigation and after the organization recovers from the incident.